alaudo/chgk/README.md

 - `styles.css` — shared styles.
 - `scripts/` — all JavaScript.
 - `img/` — images (icons + help screenshots).
+- `pwa/` — PWA manifests.

 ## Data & persistence

 - All data is stored locally in the browser via `localStorage`.
 - Reloading the page is safe; clearing browser storage will remove the saved game.
 - Use export/import buttons (where available) for backups.

+## PWA (Install as an app)

+Each page ships with its own manifest, so you can install:

+- the full launcher (`index.html`), or
+- a single tool (Peremeshka / Tournament / Timer).

+How to install (Chrome / Edge):

+1. Serve the folder via `http://localhost/...` (see Quick Start).
+2. Open the page you want to install.
+3. Use the browser’s **Install app** action (or the install icon in the address bar).

+Offline support is provided by a service worker that caches the static assets.